Real Estelí FC

-Real Esteli Fútbol Club is a Nicaraguan football club playing in the top flight of Nicaragua's league system, the Campeonato Nacional de Fútbol de Primera División.
-The club play out of their home stadium, Estadio Independencia, based in the northern city of Estelí.
+Real Esteli Fútbol Club is a Nicaraguan professional football club playing in the top flight of Nicaragua's league system, the Campeonato Nacional de Fútbol de Primera División.
+The club play out of their home stadium, Estadio Independencia, in the northern city of Estelí.

-Real Estelí has 18 national championships, more than any other team in Nicaragua (except Diriangén).
-They also won a CONCACAF record eight consecutive championships from 2006 to 2014.
+Real Estelí has the second-most national championships in Nicaragua, only trailing Diriangén.
+They won a CONCACAF-record eight consecutive championships from 2006 to 2014.

 History

 The club was founded in 1960 as Estelí FC, adding Real to its name in 1961.
-Estelí FC plays at the Estadio Independencia, one of the biggest stadiums in Nicaragua, with a capacity of 4,800.
+Estelí FC plays at the Estadio Independencia, one of the biggest stadiums in Nicaragua, with a capacity of 4,800 and higher, due to renovations made.

 The club is known by the nickname, El Tren del Norte (Train of the North), coming as it does, from the northern region of Las Segovias.

 Real Estelí has finished in the top five of Nicaragua's top flight every year since 1986.
 In that time, they have also achieved traditionally high attendance numbers.
-However, it took time for the club's burgeoning popularity to translate into championships.
-They won their first title in 1991, then added another in 1999.
-Nonetheless, their fierce rivals Diriangén FC remained the dominant power in Nicaraguan football.
+However, it took time for the club's growing popularity to translate into championships.